wirecard/woocommerce-ee/wirecard-woocommerce-extension/readme.txt

 2. Wirecard Payment Methods
 3. Wirecard Payment Gateway Transactions
 4. Wirecard Transaction Detailview for Post-Processing Operations

+== List of contributors on Github ==
+- On this [link](https://github.com/wirecard/woocommerce-ee/graphs/contributors) you can see the list of developers who helped to develop this plugin.

 == Changelog ==
 - Add giropay payment method